Difference Between CFO and Controller

 - Under the controller, there are four more divisions that directly reports to the controller.
 Those four divisions are accounting manager, financial planning manager, accounts receivable manager, and accounts payable manager.
 The main function of a controller is making sure that the day to day operations relating to finance is executed and run properly.

 - These functions include approving all day to day transactions within the organization and create recurring and monthly reports for the same.
-Its function also includes keeping track of all the accounts receivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
-It appears as a current asset in the corporate balance sheet. and accounting payable for the company.
+Its function also includes keeping track of all the accounts receivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. and accounting payable for the company.

 CFO vs Controller Infographics